RediSearch/RediSearch/docs/Commands.md

     * **PHONETIC {matcher}**

-        Declaring field as phonetic enables performing phonetic matches on it, and searchs on that field will perform such matches by default.
+        Declaring a text field as `PHONETIC` will perform phonetic matching on it in searches by default.
 The obligatory {matcher} argument specifies the phonetic algorithm and language used.
 The following matchers are supported:

         * `dm:en` - Double Metaphone for English
         * `dm:fr` - Double Metaphone for French